mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/tutorials/deploymentscript.md

 !!! attention

-    Special permissions are needed to write to program files, therefore you may need to run Visual Studio as Administrator
+    Special permissions are needed to write to program files, therefore you will need to run Visual Studio as Administrator

     ![Run Visual Studio](../../assets/images/devguide/tutorials/runvisualstudio.png)